Updated: Feb 18

 Once cleared by your provider, a pelvic floor physical therapist can help address any pelvic floor issues you may be having including pain with sex, incontinence (pee or poop), and so much more.
 It’s important to start to touch and massage your scar to allow the tissues to move freely.
 This can sometimes be uncomfortable and bring back many emotions, but over time this will get better.
 This can be done once the scar has healed and you get clearance from your provider.
 If you are having difficulty with scar massage, seeing a pelvic floor physical therapist can be very beneficial.

 Jeanice has developed with an excellent self-paced course that will teach you how to massage your scar along with many other techniques to return to pain-free sex after delivery.
 The course is $39 and you will receive lifetime access.
 You can find the course here.
+You can also check out our new book Sex After Baby: How to Resume Intimacy with Confidence and Ease.

 Whether you are getting ready to deliver, or have already had perineal tearing, here are some great resources: